-The left panel of Fig. 14 shows the pseudo-bolometric U-K (3000-24000 Å) lightcurves of SNe 2011dh, 1993J and 2008ax as calculated with the photometric method (Sect.
+The left panel of Fig. 15 shows the pseudo-bolometric U to K (3000-24000 Å) lightcurves of SNe 2011dh, 1993J and 2008ax as calculated with the photometric method (Sect.
 3.3).
-Magnitudes have been linearly interpolated in colour and extrapolated assuming constant colour.
+The absolute magnitudes have been calculated using cubic spline fits as described in Sect.
+2.2.3 and extrapolated assuming constant colour.
 Except for the first few days the shape is similar and they all show the characteristics common to Type I and IIb SNe lightcurves (Sect.
 5.2).
 As shown in B12 the differences during the first few days could be explained by differences in the radius and mass of the hydrogen envelope.
 Given the adopted distances and extinctions SN 2011dh is fainter than SN 1993J which, in turn, is fainter than SN 2008ax.
 The peak luminosity occurs at similar times but the peak-to-tail luminosity ratio for SN 2011dh is smaller than for SN 1993J which, in turn, is smaller than for SN 2008ax.

-The left panel of Fig. 15 shows the colour evolution for the three SNe.
-Magnitudes have been linearly interpolated in colour.
+The left panel of Fig. 16 shows the colour evolution for the three SNe.
+The absolute magnitudes have been calculated using cubic spline fits as described in Sect.
+2.2.3.
 As for the lightcurves, the shape is quite different for the first few days which could again be explained by differences in the radius and mass of the hydrogen envelope.
 The shape of the subsequent evolution is quite similar with a blueward trend in the V-I and V-K colours (corresponding to increasing temperature) during the rise to peak luminosity and then a redward trend in all colours (corresponding to decreasing temperature) to a colour maximum at 40-50 days and a subsequent slow blueward trend.
-Given the adopted extinction, SN 2011dh is redder than SN 1993J which, in turn, is redder than SN 2008ax.
+Given the